viztushar/aannasw.github.io/_posts/2018-02-18-reading-list-2017-update.markdown

 <h3>1. <a href="http://amzn.to/1VIZUYR" target="_blank">Influence: The Psychology of Persuasion</a> by Robert B. Cialdini (1984)</h3>
 <p align="center"><a href="http://amzn.to/1VIZUYR" target="_blank"><img src="https://raw.githubusercontent.com/aannasw/aannasw.github.io/master/assets/images/posts/reading-list/influence.jpg" /></a></p>
-Review: Loved this book!
+I loved this book!
 The concepts of persuasion outlined in this book are timeless, even if in some cases, the examples aren't - case in point, I don't know of anyone who refers to "confidence-men" anymore.
 Although the use cases are sometimes stuck in the 80s, the author's underlying message is powerful and worth absorbing.

 <h3>2. <a href="http://amzn.to/1OCxYQN" target="_blank">Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time</a> by Dava Sobel (2010)</h3>
 <p align="center"><a href="http://amzn.to/1OCxYQN" target="_blank"><img src="https://raw.githubusercontent.com/aannasw/aannasw.github.io/master/assets/images/posts/reading-list/longitude-dava-sobel.jpg" /></a></p>
-Review: This book hit a lot of relevant notes for me - travel, entrepreneurship, innovation, challenges of communicating new technology.
+This book hit a lot of relevant notes for me - travel, entrepreneurship, innovation, challenges of communicating new technology.
 What I didn't realize, and now have a new appreciation for, is the connection between accurate timekeeping and navigating the seas.

 <h3>3.
 The Handmaid's Tale by Margaret Atwood</h3>
 <iframe type="text/html" width="336" height="550" frameborder="0" allowfullscreen style="max-width:100%" src="https://read.amazon.com/kp/card?asin=B003JFJHTS&preview=inline&linkCode=kpe&ref_=cm_sw_r_kb_dp_CqCIAbR9GSAPJ" ></iframe>
+Dystopian and disturbing.
+The writing was great, the book was a page-turner and the main character's inner life felt authentic.
+It's the sort of book that stayed with me, even as I wondered how truly 'futuristic' or 'dystopian' this world really was when women still have so far to go and so much to change to feel truly equal.

 <h3>4.
 To Pixar and Beyond: My Unlikely Journey with Steve Jobs to Make Entertainment History by Lawrence Levy</h3>
 <iframe type="text/html" width="336" height="550" frameborder="0" allowfullscreen style="max-width:100%" src="https://read.amazon.com/kp/card?asin=B01912OSA0&preview=inline&linkCode=kpe&ref_=cm_sw_r_kb_dp_HqCIAbBQ996HN" ></iframe>
+Pixar recently released Coco, which I absolutely loved and recommend as an example of what authentic ethnic storytelling should look like.
+News also came out regarding a pattern of alleged misconduct by John Lasseter, the Chief Creative Officer at Pixar.
+This book serves as an interesting point-in-time capture of Lawrence Levy's recollections of his time at Pixar - starting just before Toy Story was released, and ending around the time Disney fully acquired Pixar.

 <h3>5.
 On Writing: A Memoir Of the Craft by Stephen King</h3>
 <iframe type="text/html" width="336" height="550" frameborder="0" allowfullscreen style="max-width:100%" src="https://read.amazon.com/kp/card?asin=B000FC0SIM&preview=inline&linkCode=kpe&ref_=cm_sw_r_kb_dp_NqCIAbZJB43DB" ></iframe>